Deep Diversity-Enhanced Feature Representation of Hyperspectral Images: Conclusion

 \begin{IEEEbiography}[{ }]{Huanqiang Zeng} received the B.S. and M.S. degrees in electrical engineering from Huaqiao University, China, and the Ph.D. degree in electrical engineering from Nanyang Technological University, Singapore.

 He is currently a Full Professor at the School of Engineering and the School of Information Science and Engineering, Huaqiao University.
 Before that, he was a Postdoctoral Fellow at The Chinese University of Hong Kong, Hong Kong.
-He has published more than 100 papers in well-known journals and conferences, including three best poster/paper awards (in the International Forum of Digital TV and Multimedia Communication 2018 and the Chinese Conference on Signal Processing 2017/2019).
+He has published more than 180 papers in well-known journals and conferences, including three best poster/paper awards (in the International Forum of Digital TV and Multimedia Communication 2018 and the Chinese Conference on Signal Processing 2017/2019).
 His research interests include image processing, video coding, machine learning, and computer vision.
-He has also been actively serving as the General Co-Chair for IEEE International Symposium on Intelligent Signal Processing and Communication Systems 2017 (ISPACS2017), the Co-Organizer for ICME2020 Workshop on 3D Point Cloud Processing, Analysis, Compression, and Communication, the Technical Program Co-Chair for Asia’Pacific Signal and Information Processing Association Annual Summit and Conference 2017 (APSIPA-ASC2017), the Area Chair for IEEE International Conference on Visual Communications and Image Processing (VCIP2015 and VCIP2020), and a technical program committee member for multiple flagship international conferences.
-He has been actively serving as an Associate Editor for IEEE Transactions on Image Processing, IEEE Transactions on Circuits and Systems for Video Technology, and Electronics Letters (IET).
-He has been actively serving as a Guest Editor for Journal of Visual Communication and Image Representation, Multimedia Tools and Applications, and Journal of Ambient Intelligence and Humanized Computing. \end{IEEEbiography}
+He has also been actively serving as the General Co-Chair for IEEE International Symposium on Intelligent Signal Processing and Communication Systems 2017 (ISPACS2017), the Co-Organizer for ICME 2020 Workshop on 3D Point Cloud Processing, Analysis, Compression, and Communication, the Technical Program Co-Chair for Asia–Pacific Signal and Information Processing Association Annual Summit and Conference 2017 (APSIPA-ASC2017), the Area Chair for IEEE International Conference on Visual Communications and Image Processing (VCIP2015 and VCIP2020), and a technical program committee member for multiple flagship international conferences.
+He has been actively serving as an Associate Editor for IEEE Transactions on Image Processing, IEEE Transactions on Circuits and Systems for Video Technology, and IET Electronics Letters, and a Senior Area Editor for IEEE Signal Processing Letters.